DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <div class="description">
 <p>As you press your fingers to the keys, the notes echo, a haunting melody filling the quiet, dusty room.
 As you continue to play, the music seems to take on a life of its own, your hands moving across the keys unbidden as if guided by an unseen force.</p>
 <p>From the edges of the room, spectral figures begin to materialize, spinning and weaving in a ghostly dance as though led by the song.
 Most are unfamiliar to you, but you recognize two: Elisabeth Durst, in the corner, watching Gustav's apparition dancing with a beautiful young woman wearing humble clothes.</p>
-<p>The eyes of Elisabeth's apparition eyes narrow into a cold, furious stare.
+<p>The eyes of Elisabeth's apparition narrow into a cold, furious stare.
 The dancers pay her little heed, however, the song growing faster as the spirits whirl to the rhythm of the harpsichord's crescendo.</p>
 <p>With a swift movement, Elisabeth reaches for a pendant around her spectral neck—a shimmering amber shard hung on a cord of ethereal mist.
 As her ghostly fist curls around it, her eyes flash a bright, menacing amber—and the spectral dancers dissipate, swept away as if by an unseen wind.</p>
 <p>Elisabeth's apparition lingers but a moment longer before disappearing with the rest.
 As it does, a sound resonates through the room: the low sound of scraping wood, originating from the room across the hall.
 The floor trembles faintly—and you hear a crash from the mantelpiece.
 Two of the alabaster figurines have fallen from their place on the shelf: one, toppled over on its side; the other, shattered across the floor.</p>
 </div>

 A player who inspects the fallen figurines finds that the toppled figurine has cracked across its face, arms, and torso, and depicts a young and slender female dancer.
 The shattered figurine has broken into dozens of pieces, and appears to have once depicted a comely, older man.
 A third, female dancer figurine remains defiantly standing atop the mantelpiece where all three once stood.

+Playing *Waltz for Klara* also causes the bookshelf in the [[#Library]] to swing open, exposing the locked secret door beyond.
+(The scraping sound is the sound of the bookshelf scraping against the floor.)
 ### Library
 <span class="citation"><em>This scene takes place in Appendix B: Area 8.</em></span>